PennyLaneAI/pennylane/doc/introduction/measurements.rst

     def qnode(x, y):
         (...)

-Note that we can also conditionally apply an operation and specify an outcome:
+Note that we can also specify an outcome when defining a conditional operation:

 .. code-block:: python